pkorner218/CPPAtools/README.md

-# APPAtools
+# CPPAtools

 ****
-# aberrant protein prediction pipeline
+# A computation toolset for Chimera Protein Prediction and Analysis

 please note that the lib folders should be decompressed (it is .tar compressed) in place before starting pipeline